Fellowship Award Writing Course | UC Davis Comprehensive Cancer Center

 • Foster new collaborations

 Participants will gain a solid understanding of the creative, scientific, organizational and administrative aspects of preparing a competitive fellowship application.
-To help develop this understanding, along with discussing key elements of the proposal, participants will write, revise, and prepare an F series NIH grant application over the course of this in-person workshop with constructive input from peers and individual mentors.
+To help develop this understanding, along with discussing key elements of the proposal, participants will write, revise, and prepare an F series NIH grant application with constructive input from peers and individual mentors.
 At the end of the program, participants will have a completed, well-reviewed application ready for submission to the NIH.

 This program is open to all UC Davis pre- and postdoctoral scholars, with priority given to cancer-focus scholars and translational researchers.